Part III: The problem of selling off public goods to foreign investors and consumers

 The spatial and object worlds in the plan of Tskaltubo as the ‘Spa Capital of Eastern Europe’

 Alongside Tskaltubo’s built heritage, hopes of resurrecting the town as a ‘Spa Capital of Eastern Europe’ draw on the generally increasing numbers of visitors to Georgia as a whole (8,700,000 came in 2018; Agenda.ge 2018) and the town’s eminently reachable location close to the currently booming International Airport of Kutaisi, which has experienced a 40% increase in passenger numbers from 2018 to 2019 and processed 719,324 travellers between January and October 2019 (cf. BME 2019).
-Any and all marketing strategies drawn up by the Georgian state to date have of necessity relied upon the success of the rehousing process for the IDPs to prevent initially interested foreign investors from taking flight again.
+All previous tourism marketing strategies of the Georgian state to rebuild Tskaltubo as the Spa Capital of Eastern Europe relied on the success of the resettlement process of the displaced people to attract interested foreign investors.
+To this day, however, internally displaced persons still live there and reconstruction of the old sanatoriums has not yet begun.

 Overview and some background